 Bobby Troup

 Bobby Troup Bobby Troup American actor and musician (1918–1999) Robert William Troup Jr. (October 18, 1918 – February 7, 1999) was an American actor, jazz pianist, singer, and songwriter.
-He is best known as the composer of the rhythm and blues standard "(Get Your Kicks on) Route 66" and for portraying the role of Dr. Joe Early in the television program Emergency! co-starring with his wife Julie London, in the 1970s.[1]
+He composed the rhythm and blues standard "(Get Your Kicks on) Route 66" and portrayed Dr. Joe Early in the television program Emergency! co-starring with his wife Julie London, in the 1970s.[1]
 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 (Learn how and when to remove these messages) This article needs additional citations for verification.
 (December 2023) This article may contain original research.
-(December 2023) This article relies excessively on references to…
+(December 2023) This article relies excessively on references to primary sources.
+(December 2023) Some of this article's listed sources…

 (Source: Wikipedia)